control-toolbox/Tutorials.jl/docs/src/tutorial-lqr.md

 ## Known issues

 The following definition will lead to an error when solving the problem.
-See [Reverse over forward AD issues with ADNLP](https://github.com/control-toolbox/OptimalControl.jl/issues/481).
+This is a [known issue](@extref OptimalControl manual-abstract-known-issues).

 ```@repl main-lqr